 State law requires all residences to have smoke alarms.
 You must have a smoke alarm installed within 15 feet of the sleeping area in your home.
 The Sedgwick County Fire District also suggests additional smoke alarms for each level of your home.
-Smoke alarm installation for seniors is available.
+Sedgwick County Fire District will install smoke alarms for free for any resident living inside the fire district.
+Contact us for more information.

 How Old Are Your Smoke Alarms?